ravinggenius/minecraft-tools/README.md

 npm install
 ```

-While that's running, copy `.env` to `.env.local` and adjust any values you need to.
-Most values can be left alone, but (Postgres) `DATABASE_URL` is required.
-Any values not set will fall back to `.env`.
+While that's running, copy `.env` to `.env.local`.
+Fill in or adjust any values in `.env.local` as needed.

 ```shell
 cp .env .env.local